 When considering a badge, be sure to check with your Troop’s Advancement Coordinator, or your Unit Leader, about how to submit the work you will do.
 Rules vary, but there is usually some sort of presentation or proof required before the badge can be signed off as completed.
 It is much easier to plan for this beforehand, rather than trying to assemble examples of your work afterwards.
 As ideas, lapbooks or posters of material learned, or photographs and scrapbook pages of activities completed, may be very useful ways of sharing your accomplishments.

-On this page, we are publishing some helpful resources for some of the badge requirements.
-Books, websites, crafts, videos, and field trips come immediately to mind, but I’m sure our wonderfully creative girls and parents will find something I haven’t thought of yet!
+We use Pinterest to publish all sorts of helpful resources for the badge requirements.
+Books, websites, crafts, videos, and field trips, and more can be found.
 (Note: most the field trips will be relatively local to the Kansas City metro area.
 Perhaps they’ll give you ideas of the sorts of destinations that might be found in your own city, too.)

 If you have additional resources to suggest, please leave a Comment so we can update the page.
 We’ll be most grateful!